johnbywater/dcbdb/README.md

 The benchmark plot below shows total events received per second across concurrent client read operations, whilst clients are selecting all events for one tag from a population of 10,000 tags, each of which has 20 recorded events.

+This is the kind of reading the might happen whilst building a decision model from which new events are generated.

 ![UmaDB benchmark](UmaDB-read-cond-bench.png)

 ### Unconditional Read

 The benchmark plot below shows total events received per second across concurrent client read operations, whilst clients are self-constrained to process events at around 10,000 events per second.
 This plot shows concurrent readers scale quite linearly.

+This is the kind of reading the might happen whilst projecting the state of an application into a materialized view in a downstream event processing component (CQRS).

 ![UmaDB benchmark](UmaDB-read-throttled-bench.png)